Ways To

+Stepping away from a project for a while can help.
+Other times, it can make it harder to go back to whatever you were working on.
 The key thing though is not to give up.
-Everyone goes through peaks and troughs when it comes to productivity.
-Even if you feel like you’ve lost your creative mojo, there’s usually always a way that you can get it back.
+Everyone goes through peaks and troughs when it comes to productivity, especially with writing.
+Even if you feel like you’ve lost your creativity, there’s usually always a way that you can get it back.

 Ways to stay motivated as a writer